 The LBMA Gold Price is determined twice daily during London trading hours through an auction which provides reference gold prices for that day's trading.
+The LBMA Gold Price was initiated on 20 March 2015 and replaced the London PM Gold Fix.
 The auction that determines the LBMA Gold Price is a physically settled, electronic and tradeable auction, with the ability to settle trades in U.S. dollars, euros or British pounds.
-The ICE Benchmark Administration (the "IBA") provides an independently administered auction process as well as the overall administration and governance for the London Bullion Market Association.
+The ICE Benchmark Administration (the "IBA") provides the auction platform and methodology as well as the overall administration and governance for the LBMA Gold Price.
 Many long-term contracts are expected to be priced on the basis of either the morning (AM) or afternoon (PM) LBMA Gold Price, and many market participants are expected to refer to one or the other of these prices when looking for a basis for valuations.